gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #24

 In the Dev Stage, you did not define any approvers.
-Click on the below blue circle to open de Pre-deployment conditions.
+Click the **Pre-deployment conditions** to edit the approvers.
 ![](media/59.png)

 ### Step #25